tale-toul/OCP4UPIAWS/README.md

       Planet: Earth
 ```

-1. Make a backup copy of the **install-config.yaml** file outside the clover directory, because the file will be destroyed as part of the installation process:
+1. Backup the **install-config.yaml** file outside of the clover directory, because the file will be destroyed in the next step.

 1. Create the Kubernetes manifests for the cluster